 Magento 2.4 Release Notes:

-To check complete notes of Magento 2.4.0 Release, click on below links:
+To check complete notes of Magento 2.4.0 Release, click on the below links:

-If you need any kind of help your Magento store then you can connect us and hire Magento 2 developer for your ecommerce store.
+If you need any kind of help with your Magento store then you can connect us and hire Magento 2 developer for your e-commerce store.